Fractionally balanced hypergraphs and rainbow KKM theorems: Monotonicity

-For each $i$, the preferences of agent $q_i$ in $Q$ are determined by the preferences of agent $p_i$ in $P$: agent $q_i$ prefers in $Q$ the $k$-tuple of slices with indices $(j_1,\ldots,j_d)$ iff $j_d\leq a_d$ and agent $p_i$ prefers in $P$ the $d$-tuple of slices with indices $(j_1,\ldots,j_d)$.
-By the hungry agents assumption, and since slice $a_d+1$ is empty in $P$, agent $p_i$ must prefer in $P$ at least one $d$-tuple with $j_d\leq a_d$.
-The nonemptiness and continuity conditions for the preference lists of the $q_i$'s follow from those of the $p_i$'s.
-So by assumption, the $\{q_i\}$ have a satisfying assignment for $m$ of the agents, which gives rise to a corresponding assignment for $m$ of the $\{p_i\}'s$. \end{proof}
+For each $i$, the choices of agent $q_i$ in $Q$ are determined by the choices of agent $p_i$ in $P$: agent $q_i$ accepts in $Q$ the $k$-tuple of slices with indices $(j_1,\ldots,j_d)$ iff $j_d\leq n_d$ and agent $p_i$ accepts in $P$ the $d$-tuple of slices with indices $(j_1,\ldots,j_d)$.
+By the hungry agents assumption, and since slice $n_d+1$ is empty in $P$, agent $p_i$ must accept in $P$ at least one $d$-tuple with $j_d\leq n_d$.
+The nonemptiness and continuity conditions for the choice functions of the $q_i$'s follow from those of the $p_i$'s.
+So by assumption, the $\{q_i\}$ have an admissible division for $m$ of the agents.
+It directly corresponds to an admissible division for $m$ of the $\{p_i\}'s$. \end{proof}

-We suspect that the corresponding monotonicity property for the ``$\rbm$'' relation is false.
+We suspect that the corresponding monotonicity property for $\bm$ is false.
+The smallest open case is (6,6,5):

 \begin{question} Is it true that $\bm(6,6,5)=4$? \end{question}

 This will refute monotonicity of $\bm$, since $\bm(6,6,6)=3$ by Theorem \ref{thm:nnn}.